 On sale!
 Five new, glossy 5″ x 7″ postcards showcasing a special community in Northern New Brunswick …

-It has been decades since picturesque Campbellton had new postcards.
+It has been decades since Campbellton had new postcards.
 About time, you say.

-The postcards came about because of two people: a young engineering student in China … and an aging, former resident of Campbellton who, after leaving town half a century ago, still misses the place.
+The postcards came about because of two individuals: a young engineering student in China … and an aging, former resident of Campbellton who — after leaving town half a century ago — still misses the place terribly.

 THE CARDS …

-Every story has a backstory and this one begins a long time ago, in the fall of 1967.
+Every story has a backstory and this one begins many years ago, in the fall of 1967.

-18 years old and fresh out of high school, I was on a CN passenger train shunting its way out of town.
-I was born and raised in Campbellton but there were no radio jobs there … and so I hit the road for a full-time gig in Newcastle, two hours’ away.
+18 years old and fresh out of high school, I was on a packed CN passenger train shunting out of town.
+Born and raised in Campbellton, I was hoping for a full-time radio job in my hometown.
+But there were none.

 Because of the career I chose, I saw some of Canada … then some of the world.
 Disc jockeys didn’t earn much [at least not at my talent level] and so I moved from one radio station to another … from Newcastle to Quebec City to a town in northern British Columbia you’ve probably never heard of.

 Living abroad was truly an education, an eye-opener.
-For three years I lived in Australia and Finland, proudly showing the locals photos of my hometown in Canada — especially those taken from the top of 1,000-foot high Sugarloaf Mountain.
-The view impressed the hell out of people.
+For three years I made Australia and Finland my home, proudly showing the locals photos of where I was from in Canada — especially those shot from 1,000-foot high Sugarloaf Mountain.
+The panoramic view impressed the hell out of people.

-Even though the pictures had been shot with a cheap, low-resolution Kodak Instamatic camera, the reaction was always the same: “Wow!!”
+Even though the pictures were taken with a cheap, low-resolution Kodak Instamatic, the reaction was always the same: “Wow!!”

 I was trying to keep things positive and maintain world peace.

 It’s an odd thing, but it never dawned on me that my birthplace was exceptionally beautiful.
-I had taken it for granted.
+I’d taken it for granted.

 To my way of thinking, Campbellton was a Norman Rockwell community.
-When I lived there, in the 1950s and 60s, the world seemed to make more sense.
-People looked out for each other.
-They were good to me and my family and I never forgot that.
+When I lived there in the 1950s and 60s, the world seemed to make more sense.
+I was just a kid but the sense I got was that people looked out for each other.
+They were good to me and my family … and I never forgot that.
 I’m talking about neighbours, teachers, classmates, and teammates.